Gophers hockey holds on to complete season-opening sweep over Penn State

 Walker admitted he could hear the bench yelling for him to shoot.

-“I think I heard everyone in the stadium,’’ he said.
-“I thought, ‘Oh, yeah.
-It’s probably a good time to shoot.’ ’’
+"I think I heard everyone in the stadium," Walker said.
+"I thought, 'Oh, yeah.
+It's probably a good time to shoot.'"

 McManus, elevated to the top line before the game, put the Gophers up 3-1 in the second period on a goal with flair.

 Taking a nice backhand pass from Walker, McManus drove down the middle and looked toward his right as if he were about to pass to defenseman Jackson LaCombe.
-Instead, he used the head fake to fool Souliere and rifle a shot past the goalie’s glove for the power-play marker.
+Instead, he used the head fake to fool Souliere, who finished with 24 saves, and rifle a shot past the goalie's glove for the power-play marker.

 That two-goal lead came in handy because Penn State's Kevin Wall trimmed it to 3-2 at 4:41 of the third.
 From there, the Gophers weathered some tense moments, killing two Penn State power plays down the stretch but surviving for the sweep against a program that owned an 11-2-1 record vs. Minnesota over the previous three seasons.